oshp/oshp-validator/README.md

 $ venom run --var="target_site=https://mysite.com" --var="logout_url=/logout" tests_suite.yml
 ```

-:eye_speech_bubble: Live usage example (the parameter `internet_facing` does not exists anymore, see [here](https://github.com/OWASP/www-project-secure-headers/pull/193) for explanation):
+📽️ Live usage example (the parameter `internet_facing` does not exists anymore, see [here](https://github.com/OWASP/www-project-secure-headers/pull/193) for explanation):

 [![Watch the video](demo.png)](demo.mp4)

-💡 **Hints:**

-Venom returns a code different from zero when a test fail or when you try an update and your version is the latest one.
+💡 **Hints:** Venom returns a code different from zero when a test fail or when you try an update and your version is the latest one.
 Therefore, to prevent your script to fail then add `|| true` at the end of your command.

 # Reporting

-This [section](https://github.com/ovh/venom#export-tests-report) of the venom documentation describes the different formats supported for the integration in a CI/CD platform.
+📖 This [section](https://github.com/ovh/venom#export-tests-report) of the venom documentation describes the different formats supported for the integration in a CI/CD platform.

 # Tests suite mock service

-The python script [test_suite_mock.py](test_suite_mock.py) provides a mock endpoint returning an HTTP response, for which, all HTTP response headers recommended by the [OSHP](https://owasp.org/www-project-secure-headers/) will be set.
+🌍 The python script [test_suite_mock.py](test_suite_mock.py) provides a mock endpoint returning an HTTP response, for which, all HTTP response headers recommended by the [OSHP](https://owasp.org/www-project-secure-headers/) will be set.

 📦 It is automatically deployed on `https://oshp-validator-mock.onrender.com` and it is used, by this [CI workflow](.github/workflows/validate-tests-suite.yml), to test the venom tests suite.